LaunchCode-Education-Archived/liftoff-OLD/articles/README.md

 [Live Coding](live-coding/)

-Learn the steps you should take in a live coding sesssion.
+Learn the steps you should take in a live coding session.

 [Agile Ceremonies](agile-ceremonies/)